Group B streptococcal infection: Identifying candidates to receive IAP

-Screening for colonization
+Screening for GBS colonization in pregnant women

 Approximately 10–30% of women are colonized with GBS during pregnancy.
 Nevertheless, during pregnancy, colonization can be temporary, intermittent, or continual.
-Because the GBS colonization status of women can change during pregnancy, only cultures carried out ≤5 weeks before delivery predict quite accurately the GBS carrier status at delivery.
+Because of this the GBS colonization status of women can change during pregnancy, only cultures carried out ≤5 weeks before delivery and predict quite accurately the GBS carrier status at delivery.

 In contrast, if the prenatal culture is carried out more than 5 weeks before delivery, it is unreliable for accurately predicting the GBS carrier status at delivery.
-Because of that, testing for GBS colonization in pregnant women is recommended by the CDC at 36–37 weeks of gestation.
+Because of that, testing for GBS colonization in pregnant women is today recommended by the ACOG at 36–37 weeks of gestation.

-It is important to note that the ACOG now recommends performing universal GBS screening between 36 and 37 weeks of gestation.
+It is important to note that the ACOG now recommends performing universal GBS screening between 36 and 37 weeks of gestation instead of at 35–37 as previously recommended by the CDC.
 This new recommendation provides a 5-week window for valid culture results that includes births that occur up to a gestational age of at least 41 weeks.

-The clinical samples recommended for culture of GBS are swabs collected from the lower vagina and rectum through the external anal sphincter.Vaginal-rectal samples should be collected using a flocked swab preferably.
-Compared with fiber swab, these swabs releases samples and microorganisms more efficiently than conventional fiber swabs.
+The clinical samples recommended for culture of GBS are swabs collected from the lower vagina and rectum through the external anal sphincter.
+Vaginal-rectal samples should be collected using a flocked swabs preferably.
+Compared with fiber swabs, these swabs release samples and microorganisms more efficiently than conventional fiber swabs.

 The sample should be collected swabbing the lower vagina (vaginal introitus) followed by the rectum (i.e., inserting the swab through the anal sphincter) using the same swab or two different swabs.
 Cervical, perianal, perirectal, or perineal specimens are not acceptable, and a speculum should not be used for sample collection.

-Samples can be taken by healthcare professionals, or by the mother herself with appropriate instruction.
+Samples (swabs) can be taken by healthcare professionals, or self-collected by the mother accurately after appropriate instruction.

-Following the recommendations of the CDC, these swabs should be placed into a non-nutritive transport medium.
+These swabs should be placed into a non-nutritive transport medium.
 When feasible, specimens should be refrigerated and sent to the laboratory as soon as possible.

 Appropriate transport systems are commercially available, and in these transport media, GBS can remain viable for several days at room temperature.
 However, the recovery of GBS declines over one to four days, especially at elevated temperatures, which can lead to false-negative results.

-Culture methods
+Culture methods to detect GBS colonization in pregnant women

-Samples (vaginal, rectal, or vaginorectal swabs) should be inoculated into a selective enrichment broth, (Todd Hewitt broth with selective antibiotics, enrichment culture).
-This involves growing the samples in a selective enriched broth medium to improve the viability of the GBS and simultaneously impairing the growth of other naturally occurring bacteria.Appropriate enrichment broths, commercially available, are Todd-Hewitt with gentamicin and nalidixic acid, or with colistin and nalidixic acid (Lim broth).
+Samples (vaginal, rectal, or vaginorectal swabs) should be inoculated into a selective enrichment broth, (Todd Hewitt broth with selective antibiotics), enrichment culture.
+This involves growing the samples in a selective enriched broth medium to improve the viability of the GBS and simultaneously impairing the growth of other naturally occurring bacteria.
+Appropriate enrichment broths, commercially available, are Todd-Hewitt with gentamicin and nalidixic acid (Baker broth), or with colistin and nalidixic acid (Lim broth).

 After incubation (18–24 hours, 35-37 °C), the enrichment broth is subcultured overnight in blood agar plates and GBS-like colonies (big colonies, 3-4 millimeters diameter, surrounded by narrow zone of hemolysis) are identified by the CAMP test or using latex agglutination with GBS antiserum or MALDI-TOF.